-Despite state laws and awareness campaigns, distracted driving remains a serious threat to Los Angeles drivers.
+Despite state laws and awareness campaigns, distracted driving remains a serious threat to California drivers.
 In a 2013 Office of Traffic Safety report, nearly 70 percent of Californians said they had been hit or almost hit by a driver who was texting or talking on a cellphone.
 Surprisingly, even emergency responders engage in these habits.
 Data shows that the drivers of emergency vehicles, such as fire trucks, police cars and ambulances, are responsible for an increasing number of distraction-related car accidents.

 Cost of technological advances

-The number of collisions that California emergency vehicle drivers cause has risen dramatically over the last decade, according to the Los Angeles Daily News.
+The number of collisions that California emergency vehicle drivers cause has risen dramatically over the last decade, according to the California Daily News.
 The 122-percent increase is likely due to the growing use of in-vehicle technology.
 Devices that are available to the public, such as cellphones, as well as specialized devices, such as in-car computers, can create various opportunities for distraction.

 Often, these devices provide information that professionals need to effectively perform their jobs and keep the public safe.
 Additionally, the equipment is usually designed to be minimally distracting.
 Still, the effects of cognitive distraction can be significant, and the risk for abuse or bad decisions is always present.

 Two egregious fatal accidents that occurred in Southland within the last two years illustrate this potential.
 One accident involved a police officer who drifted into a bike lane while typing on his in-car computer, fatally injuring a cyclist.
 The other accident occurred when a police officer rear-ended another vehicle, killing the driver and injuring a passenger, while distracted with his cellphone and in-vehicle computer.

 Though such severe accidents are still rare, recent statistics reveal that accidents involving distracted emergency vehicles are occurring fairly regularly: